Kingjbonex/twitter-console-application/README.md

 # twitter-console-application
-A Twitter .net core console application that streams tweets from Twitter's Sample v2 API and performs statistical analysis.
+A Twitter .net core console application.

+## Features
+Using the Twitter API v2 sampled stream endpoint, the application keeps track of the following:

+* Total number of tweets received
+* Top 10 Hashtags

 ## Setting up Developer Environment